 The History of Coppes – by Coppes Commons Historian, Bill Warner

-The Coppes company that produced the Coppes Napanee Kitchenettes and the Napanee Line of furniture is over 135 years old, dating back to 1876.
-The Coppes company had it’s beginning when two young brothers, Frank and John Coppes, were asked to join with their brother-in-law John C. Mellinger in a small sawmill business. ( John C. was married to Lucinda Coppes, John & Franks’ older sister ).
-John C. Mellinger’s former partner had left the business and Mellinger was looking for new partners.
-The Mellinger-Coppes partnership did very well and by 1880 they expanded by purchasing a box factory and planing mill that had belonged to Joseph Strohm.
+The Coppes company that produced the Coppes Napanee Kitchenettes and the Napanee Line of furniture dates back to 1876.
+The Coppes company began when two young brothers, Frank and John Coppes, were asked to join their brother-in-law John C. Mellinger in a small sawmill business. ( John C. was married to Lucinda Coppes, John & Franks’ older sister ).
+Mellinger’s former partner had left the business and Mellinger was looking for new partners.
+The Mellinger-Coppes partnership did very well, and by 1880 they expanded by purchasing a box factory and planing mill that had belonged to Joseph Strohm.
 John Coppes would later marry Strohm’s daughter, Malinda.
-The Mellinger / Coppes sawmill was located on East Market Street at the present location of the Methodist Church, “ the mill standing where the M. E. Parsonage now is”.
+The Mellinger/Coppes sawmill was located on East Market Street at the present location of the Methodist Church, “ the mill standing where the M. E. Parsonage now is”.
 (History of Elkhart County, 1905).

-By the end of 1881, the two Coppes brothers had bought out John Mellinger and Samuel Coppes joined the company.
-Samuel was Frank and John’s older brother.
-Samuel’s son Harold E. Coppes also began working in the company.
-The three brothers seemed to have been equal partners in the business which was known as Coppes Bros.
+By the end of 1881, the two Coppes brothers had bought out John Mellinger, and Samuel Coppes (Frank and John’s older brother) joined the company.
+Samuel’s son, Harold E. Coppes, also began working in the company.
+The three brothers seemed to have been equal partners in the business, which was known as Coppes Bros.
 Sawmill.
 Harold Coppes worked as bookkeeper and cashier.
-It is speculation, but possibly the purchase of John Mellinger’s portion of the partnership was due to an influx of funds from Samuel and Harold.
+It is speculation, but the purchase of John Mellinger’s portion of the partnership may have been the result of an influx of funds from Samuel and Harold.

 Samuel Coppes and his son Harold E. Coppes left Coppes Bros. by 1891.
 On May 1st, 1891 they purchased and began operating The Farmers and Traders Bank in the 1st block of South Main St. Also that same year The Coppes Hotel in the 1st block of East Market St. “was constructed under the inspiration of Banker S. D. Coppes and a number of citizens…”.
 (Industrial Nappanee 1905)